moobastresh/getting-and-cleaning-data-project/README.md

 The binded test and train data are merged together.
 I only extract the features with "mean" or "std" in them, and make a new data table.
 Finally I compute the average of each feature for each subject and each activity label.
+It generates a file "tidy_data.txt" as an output.

+The "CodeBook.md" explain the variables of tidy_data, and how they are generated.